 - Dizziness, feeling anxious or irritable

-Where can I buy Vyvanse legally?
+Where Can I Buy Vyvanse Legally?

-While many online sites claim to be able to sell Vyvanse without a prescription, the only legal way to purchase this and all other medications of its type is with your doctor’s prescription.
+Many online sites claim to be able to sell Vyvanse without a prescription.
+However, the only legal way to purchase this and all other medications of its type is with your doctor’s prescription.

-Vyvanse is a powerful stimulant and should be treated as such.
+Vyvanse is a powerful stimulant, and one should take it seriously.
 Before using this medication, talk to your doctor about any other medications you may take.

 These also include over-the-counter herbal or vitamin supplements.
 As with all medication, patients may experience side effects when using Vyvanse.